DaniArnaout/DaniArnaout.github.io/menu/collection-view/custom-cases.md

 ## Conditionals

 Assume you want to have a collection with alternate row colors (First row with white background, second with blue, third with white, and so on).
-This is exactly the same way you would do it without Codepack.
+This is exactly the same way you would do it without Abstract Layer.
 Simply override

 ```objective-c
 - (UICollectionViewCell *)collectionView:(UICollectionView *)collectionView cellForItemAtIndexPath:(NSIndexPath *)indexPath {